Stacie Orrico

-She was dropped by her label ForeFront Records in 2005 after seven years and decided to concentrate on her music career and began writing her third album, Beautiful Awakening (2006).
-The first single "I'm Not Missing You" was released in August 2006.
-The second single, "So Simple", is the last single from her third album which never charted in the US.

 Early life

-Orrico was born in Seattle, Washington to Patti (née Schmautz) and Dean Orrico, who were missionaries.
-She is of Italian descent, born to a close-knit Italian-American family.
+Orrico was born in Seattle, Washington, to Patti (née Schmautz) and Dean Orrico, who were missionaries.
+She is of one-quarter Italian descent, born to a close-knit family.
 The family later moved to Denver, Colorado, where Orrico took piano lessons from Cathy Paquette.
 Orrico is the middle child of five: her siblings are Jesse, Rachel, Alicia, and Joshua.
-Both parents loved to travel, requiring the family to move frequently.
+She was a missionary with her family and lived in Ukraine for several years.

 Orrico grew up influenced by a wide range of musical styles and was a member in the church choir; she often accompanied on the piano as the family sang Christian hymns.
-At age six, Orrico wrote her first song, entitled "Always Answer."
+At age six, Orrico wrote her first song, entitled "Always Answer".
 She also attended missionary school with singer Allen Stone.

-Music career

-1999–2001: Beginning with pop career
+Career

+1999–2001: Early work and debut album

-Orrico got her start at the age of 13, by attending a Christian music festival, Praise in the Rockies, held in her then-home state of Colorado.
+Orrico got her start at the age of 12, by attending a Christian music festival, Praise in the Rockies, held in her then-home state of Colorado.
 Orrico inadvertently entered a high-stakes talent competition, and won.
 A ForeFront Records executive was on hand and approached her for a record deal.
 She later signed with them.
-In 2001, she toured with Destiny's Child on their Survivor US tour.
+In 2001, she toured with Destiny's Child as their opening act on select dates of their Survivor tour in the United States.

 She went on to release two albums.
 The first was Genuine (2000), which she recorded at age 14.
-It sold over 13,000 copies in the first week, the highest debut week sales ever for a female Christian artist.
-The album produced the hit single "Don't Look At Me" which topped Christian charts for ten consecutive weeks.
-The album had two No. 1 hits, as well as three more top ten singles.
-Genuine eventually sold 500,000 copies, giving the album a Gold certification on word-of-mouth alone.
+It sold over 13,000 copies in the first week, the highest debut-week sales ever for a female Christian artist.
+The album produced the hit single "Don't Look At Me", which topped Christian charts for ten consecutive weeks.
+The album had two No. 1 hits, as well as three more top-ten singles.
+Genuine eventually sold 500,000 copies, giving the album a Gold certification on word of mouth alone.

 In 2001, 15-year-old Orrico released her only Christmas album, Christmas Wish.
 The six tracks on the EP were: "Christmas Wish", "Love Came Down", "O Holy Night", "What Child is This", "O Come All Ye Faithful", and "White Christmas".